isomerpages/cris-actris/_our-service-provision/Regulatory Facilitation/Main Page.md

 				<img src="/images/Our%20Service%20Provision/shutterstock_1190376445.jpg">
 				<b>REGULATORY AFFAIR LIFE CYCLE</b>
 				<br><br>
 The Regulatory Affair Lifecycle would include data and process analysis, regulatory submission, follow-ups, approvals which eventually lead to clinical evaluation/trials, commercialization and/or marketing.
 Regulatory submission would involve submission of documents and records from the initial stages of process development, right up to manufacturing of the final product.
-With ACTRIS managing your project from the initial […]
+With ACTRIS managing your project from the initial …
 			</td>
 			<td style="width:33%">
 				<img src="/images/Our%20Service%20Provision/service-1-1.jpg">
+				<b>RELEVANT INTERNATIONAL &amp; LOCAL REGULATIONS</b>
+				<br><br>
+Quick Link to relevant international and local regulations for your reference.
 			</td>
 		</tr>
 	</tbody>